Pennsylvania Station (1910–1963): Demolition

 The architectural community in general was surprised by the announcement of the head house's demolition.
 Modern architects rushed to save the ornate building, although it was contrary to their own styles.
 They called the station a treasure and chanted "Don't Amputate – Renovate" at rallies.
 Despite the controversy generated over the demolition, Felt stated that he "believed that the gain from the new buildings and sports center would more than offset any aesthetic loss."
 He elaborated, "Fifty years from now, when it's time for [Madison Square Garden] to be torn down, there will be a new group of architects who will protest."
 Despite large public opposition to Penn Station's demolition, the New York City Department of City Planning voted in January 1963 to start demolishing the station that summer.
 Architects protested against the decision, but to no effect.

 Under the leadership of PRR president Stuart T. Saunders (who later headed Penn Central Transportation), demolition of the above-ground station house began on October 28, 1963.
 A giant steel deck was placed above the tracks and platforms, allowing rail service to continue with only minor disruptions.
 This was possible because most of the rail infrastructure, including the waiting room, concourses and platforms, was below street level.
 Around five hundred columns were sunk into the platforms, while passengers were routed around work areas surrounded by plywood.
 Madison Square Garden and two office towers were built above the extensively renovated concourses and waiting area.

 The first girders for Madison Square Garden were placed in late 1965, and, by mid-1966, much of the station had been demolished except for the Seventh Avenue entrance.
 By late 1966, much of the new station had been built.
 There were three new entrances: one from 31st Street and Eighth Avenue, another from 33rd Street and Eighth Avenue, and a third from a driveway running mid-block between Seventh and Eighth Avenues from 31st to 33rd Streets.
 Permanent electronic signs were being erected, shops were being renovated, new escalators were being installed, and platforms that were temporarily closed during renovations had been reopened.
+Demolition of the old station was completed the same year.
 A 1968 advertisement depicted architect Charles Luckman's model of the final plan for the Madison Square Garden Center complex.